A Rickard equivalence for hopfological homotopy categories: Introduction

 Our first main goal, established in Section \ref{sec-Frobenius-exact}, is to fit Khovanov's construction into more traditional homological algebra framework.
 In Lemma \ref{lem-exact-structure}, we show that the category $B\dmod$ is endowed with an \emph{exact structure} $\mc{E}$ in the sense of Quillen, which usually contains ``fewer'' short exact sequences than those in $B\dmod$.
 Furthermore, this exact category structure is \emph{Frobenius}, and thus allows one to reconstruct (Theorem \ref{thm-reconstruction}) $\mc{C}(B,H)$ as the associated \emph{stable category} in the sense of Keller \cite[Section 2.2]{Ke1}.

 In Section \ref{sec-Rickard}, we give another construction of $\mc{C}(B,H)$ in the spirit of Rickard's Theorem \cite{Ri} for self-injective algebras.
-Denote by $\mc{D}^b(B,\mc{E})$ the usual bounded derived category of the exact category $(\mc{B}\dmod,\mc{E})$.
+Denote by $\mc{D}^b(B,\mc{E})$ the usual bounded derived category of the exact category $B\dmod,\mc{E})$.
 Similar as for the abelian category structure on $B\dmod$, the new Frobenius exact structure $\mc{E}$ on $B\dmod$ gives rise to the notion of \emph{$\mc{E}$-perfect complexes} consisting of bounded complexes of $\mc{E}$-projective-injective modules.
 The class of $\mc{E}$-perfect complexes, denoted $\mc{P}_\mc{E}$, is thick.
 This allows us to show that there is a triangulated equivalence (Theorem \ref{thm-Rickard})

 where the right hand side stands for the Verdier quotient of triangulated categories.
 In particular, when $B=H$, this equivalence agrees with the original theorem of Rickard.
-This type of Rickard equivalence adapts to more general Frobenius exact categories, but we do not know of a proof documented in the standard references such as \cite{Ha,KeDerCatUse,Buhler}.
-We thus record a proof here, following some, by now, standard arguments as in \cite{Orlov}.
+This type of Rickard equivalence adapts to more general Frobenius exact categories and is first proven by Keller-Vossieck \cite{KeVo}.
+We record another proof here, following the arguments as in \cite{Orlov}.

 This work, in part, is motivated by the author's longer term goal to study algebro-topological invariants, such as algebraic K-theory, Hochschild and cyclic homology, in the context of hopfological algebra.
-Some other approaches to this problem is also suggested in the recent work of Ohara and Tamaki \cite{OhTa}.
+Some other approaches to this problem are also suggested in the recent work of Ohara and Tamaki \cite{OhTa}.